julelang/manual/src/compiler/compiler-optimizations.md

 - Skip safety checkings such as boundary checking if accessed to array via constant index expression.

+---

+`--opt-inline` \
+Enable optimizatons for inlining.

+- The IR is generated includes encourage inline optimizations of the backend compiler.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.